hazelcast/fraud-detection-onnx/README.md

 # Load some transactions into Kafka

 Next, You will load 100k transactions into Kafka.
-This will trigger the Fraud Detection Pipeline submitted in the previous section.

 Note that the transactions are preloaded as CSV files in your `hazelcast-onnx` container.